Eclipses in the Ancient Times

 The September solar eclipse indicates oppression in every place and appearance of locusts.
 Corruption will increase, and rain will be diminished at the beginning of the year and increased at its end.
 Contentions will increase among people.

-The December eclipse indicates increase of rains and snows and fertility of crops and peace among people.
+The December eclipse indicates an increase of rains and snows and fertility of crops and peace among people.

 Meaning of the Lunar Eclipses in the Ancient Times: